Gilgamech/website/www/Gillogisms.md

 1. Bill Maher practices Kierkegaardian Centrism as Talking Out Both Sides Of His Mouth. - 2023
 1. Bingo Fuel is the Aviation version of Range Anxiety. - 2019
 1. Black Belt is like a BA in Fighting - a BMA or Bachelor of Martial Arts.
 In most major styles, earning one takes about 4 to 5 years, and similarly covers a broad array of topics - including kinetic and potential energy, physical fitness, anatomy and physiology, mindfulness, philosophy, and criminal psychology. - 2018
 1. Black helicopters seem like they're louder than normal helicopters because they usually fly lower than civilian FAA radar systems can detect.
 Literally 'flying under the radar' and the major revealing element of the UFO conspiracy is that most UFOs *don't* fly below the radar, but instead within the radar.
 This might help discern which UFOs are part of the conspiracy and which are operated by ETs who don't care about our human classified information system. - 2024 (They're like Cortez and we're like Moctezuma and other Aztec leaders, letting them gain the upper hand in our societies as we try to gain weaponry from them to use against each other.
-Literally using our own drive to fight against ourselves.
+Literally using our own drive to compete against us.
 Which sci-fi story has various ET races supporting different Earth governments, to increase terrestrial discord, to perpetuate a state of technological stagnation through prioritizing inter-species conflict over intra-species conflict?
 Basically, keep us divided and focused on our differences so that we can't unite and conquer them?
 We don't even share what we know with each other because we're too afraid of it being used against us.)
 1. Black Swans to White Squalls - a spectrum of dark horse game changers. - 2023 (How to predict these?
 Statistically?)
 1. Blaming forest fires on global warming is like blaming arson on global warming. - 2023
 1. Blood transports **heat** - a job that is rarely remembered.
 Only muscles really create heat - bones, tendons, and nerves don't, skin might create a little - and just like an under-floor heating system, the blood moves heat from the muscles around the body to other organs.
 And especially to the skin for radiation, just like on the ISS.
 This keeps all our cells at their optimal enzymatic temperature. - 2014